mprevot/ReviewNdepend/README.md

 Ndepend provides CQLINQ ie., LINQ requests on c# code to give open, editable, documented, customizable metrics, and presents them in differents ways (graphs, matrix, tree list) so the developer, architect, have instantaneous insight of the code qualities and their trends, so they know how well a software is being implemented.
 Metrics come with human engineering metrics: debts and interests.
 Ndepends goes way beyond refactoring and is the most complete featured static code analyst on the market today.

+Here I won't review all features of Ndepend, but attempt to get the essence of Ndepend and bolden its qualities and flaws in the context of the development of a certain software.

 ### Context

 After using Visual studio enterprise (VS) and Resharper (R#) on c# programs a while, following design patterns such as [**MVVM**](https://msdn.microsoft.com/en-us/magazine/dd419663.aspx), [**DI**](https://stackoverflow.com/questions/130794/what-is-dependency-injection), we might want to have a more precise overview of the application being developed.
 But not Visual studio enterprise nor Resharper can give any significant, relevant view on the code and what it does, and how well, how ideas are organized, etc.